Imaging stars with quantum error correction: QFI of the stellar photon state

-In the unencoded case, if the ground-excited state is used to store the information, the state of the memory qubit is predominantly subjected to dephasing and amplitude damping noise.
+In the unencoded case, if the ground-excited state is used to store the information, the state of the memory qubit is predominantly subjected to dephasing and amplitude-damping noise.
 We begin with the memory state